BforBen/bforben.github.io/_posts/2016-10-26-going-google.md

 ### Finding out who people are

-I've found it quite hard to work out who people are.
+I've found it quite hard to work out who people are especially as I'm working for 2 organisations each with multiple office locations.
 Microsoft SharePoint at my last place provided a nice organisational structure diagram that showed where people sat and how they were related to me.
 We have [Cloudpages](http://cloudpagesforwork.com/) available for Google to provide a search function, but I find it it really slow and cumbersome to use and doesn't provide any hierarchy.

 The Microsoft Outlook contact card popup was also good at quickly providing access to user details such as job title, department and current availability - Google doesn't really have an equivalent.

+---

+I was once advised by someone that if you wanted to change the culture of the organisation, go Google, otherwise look at Microsoft Office 365 which gives many of the technical benefits of the cloud, but with a smaller opportunity for change.
+I think any organisation that looks to use Google needs to make sure that it isn't just a cost/IT decision as there are bigger opportunities.
+They should also ensure they provide enough support for staff to understand the potential benefits of the new technology to ensure a digital divide doesn't develop between staff between those that _get it_ and _embrace it_ and those that don't.

 *[AfW]: Android for Work